datastaxdevs/workshop-graphql-netflix/README.md

 _Note: If you already have a database named `workshops` you can just add the keyspace name `netflix` to it.
 You may need to "Resume" the database first._

-The status will change to `Active` when the database is ready, this will only take 2-3 minutes.
+The status will change from `Pending` to `Active` when the database is ready, this will only take 2-3 minutes.
 You will also receive an email when it is ready.

 [🏠 Back to Table of Contents](#table-of-contents)